-- The Euro-Mediterranean Partnership Initiative, 2002: Since 2003, Lebanese industrial and most agricultural products which fall within the limits of tariff quotas enjoy free access to EU markets.
+The Euro-Mediterranean Partnership Initiative, 2002: which provides Lebanese industrial and most agricultural products which fall within the limits of tariff quotas with free access to EU markets.
 As part of the Euro-Mediterranean Partnership initiative, an Association Agreement with the EU was signed in 2006, which stipulates the progressive elimination of tariffs on imported goods manufactured by European countries and this by 2014.
-The Agreement has put in place the necessary conditions for progressive and reciprocal liberalization of trade in goods with a view to establishing a bilateral free trade area including relevant provisions on customs cooperation, competition, protection of intellectual, industrial and commercial property, and services. - >> Bilateral Free Trade Agreements with Egypt, Iraq, Kuwait, Syria, and the UAE. - >> Lebanon is also an observer in the WorldTrade Organization (WTO) since 1999.
+The Agreement has put in place the necessary conditions for progressive and reciprocal liberalization of trade in goods with a view to establishing a bilateral free trade area including relevant provisions on customs cooperation, competition, protection of intellectual, industrial and commercial property, and services.